 Rebuilding a relationship is never easy but so worth it if you are willing to put in the effort.
 Using love as your guide, show your person how much this relationship means to you.
 Let them know you are here for the long haul and that you value sharing this journey with them.
 Show them you are ready to move forward, on to new amazing adventures, together.

-WATCH on Z Living: Kim's Rude Awakenings, where Britain’s biggest housekeeping celebrity, Kim Woodburn, attempts to overhaul the rudest, laziest, and messiest families in the UK.
-See a sneak peek here.
+WATCH on Z Living: Kim's Rude Awakenings, where Britain’s biggest housekeeping celebrity, Kim Woodburn, attempts to overhaul rude, lazy, and messy families.
+See a sneak preview here.

 Tell us in the comments: What's your best tip for maintaining your own relationships?